 Don't use an icy cold bath or rub your child's skin with alcohol.
 Either can actually drive a fever up.

-And even if your child has the chills, don't bundle him up with thick blankets or clothes.
+And even if your child has the chills, don't bundle them up with thick blankets or clothes.

 When Should You Call the Doctor?

 Usually, you don't need to take your sick child to the doctor.
 But sometimes fever can be a serious warning sign.
-Call your pediatrician if he:
+Call your pediatrician if they:

 - Has a temperature of 104 F or higher